-- PSI now has an EDI committee with the following members: Giselle Bodkin (Chair), Samuel Moore (PSI Executive Director), and Dr. Robin Walker (PSI President).
+- PSI now has an EDI committee with the following members: Giselle Bodkin (Chair), Samuel Moore (PSI Chief Executive Officer), and Dr. Robin Walker (PSI Chair).

 - The EDI committee has asked the Grants Committee to investigate how to advance EDI in PSI’s granting activities.
 The Grants Committee is looking at initial steps of fostering equity, inclusivity, and diversity in the grant application process.